What is Leeds Domestic Violence Service

-Leeds Domestic Violence Service (LDVS) is a consortium arrangement providing a comprehensive support service for individuals, children and families affected by domestic violence and abuse.
+Leeds Domestic Violence Service (LDVS) is a consortium providing a support service for individuals, children and families affected by domestic violence and abuse and contributing to the wider work programme of tackling domestic violence and abuse across Leeds.

 LDVS is able to provide a tailored and seamless pathway for service users, who will only have to tell their story once and users are at the heart of what the service offers.
-LDVS has been designed around the following integral principles and is:
+LDVS has been designed around principles.

 LDVS works restoratively with service users, offering high challenge and high support to help people identify sustainable long-term solutions which recognise their strengths.
 LDVS promotes recovery, demonstrating that people can move to be free from the harms, risks and threats associated with domestic violence and abuse.

 Through its partnership work with other agencies and organisations, LDVS supports the development of the skills and confidence of staff in frontline services to respond effectively to domestic violence and abuse.
-The service also works together with partner organisations to develop and test new ways of working on this agenda.
+The service also works together with partner organisations to develop new and innovative ways of working on this agenda.

 LDVS works with all genders, families and children in Leeds to offer a range of support:

 Individuals, professionals, or family members can call at any time to discuss their situation, request information, or seek support from LDVS.
-There is also a Contact Us button on the LDVS website for anyone affected by domestic violence and abuse, and all of this can be accessed anonymously.
+There is also an email address: hello@ldvs.co.uk.
+All of this can be accessed anonymously.

 Regular, discreet drop-in services across the city; details available via the helpline.
 Friends, family members or supporting practitioners are welcome to accompany anyone who attends.